Marine and Aircraft

 icon arrow-tree Transporting russian crude oil/oil products in violation of other restrictions

 The tanker is involved in the export of sanctioned russian oil/oil products from russian ports in the Pacific region, mainly to China.
 The vessel, through related companies, including the sanctioned Stream Ship Management FZCO, Sun Ship Management, Oil Tankers SCF MGMT FZCO affiliated with the sanctioned PJSC Sovcomflot, the largest state-owned shipping company in russia for servicing and supporting offshore hydrocarbon production, transportation of russian crude oil, oil products, liquefied natural gas.
 The main charterers of Sovcomflot vessels are the largest oil and gas companies and traders in russia.
 Sovcomflot is involved in servicing major oil and gas projects in russia: 'Sakhalin-1', 'Sakhalin-2', 'Varandey', 'Prirazlomnoye', 'Novy Port', 'Yamal LNG' and others.
 Prior to russia's full-scale invasion of Ukraine, the company's fleet consisted of about 145 vessels.
 After the sanctions were imposed, Sovcomflot transferred dozens of vessels to the ownership of companies it had set up, including in foreign jurisdictions, in order to circumvent them, and began the practice of constantly 'juggling' (transferring) vessels to related companies.
 According to expert estimates, the tankers 'transferred' by Sovcomflot to related companies are part of the so-called 'shadow tanker fleet' of the russian federation to continue selling russian oil, oil products, and liquefied gas under Western sanctions.
 On January 10, 2025, USA imposed sanctions on the vessel.
 On February 24, March 04, 2025 EU and Switzerland respectively imposed sanctions on the tanker for transporting crude oil/oil products originating in or exported from russia using irregular and high-risk shipping practices as specified in the International Maritime Organization General Assembly resolution A.1192 (33); promoting or supporting actions/policies aimed at the exploitation, development or expansion of the energy sector in russia, including energy infrastructure (EU sanctions will enter into force on February 25, 2025).
 In June 2025, Canada imposed sanctions on the vessel.
+On July 21, 2025, the United Kingdom imposed sanctions on the vessel.

 View profile